allisonkadel/carbin-api-docs/source/index.html.md

 `land`      | `false` | Whether to return land use in response `water`      | `false` | Whether to return water use in response `category_type` | `"category"` | Whether to use a category or Merchant Category Code (MCC) to categorize the transaction.
 Can be one of: <br>`"category"`<br>`"mcc"`
 `country` | `"United States"` | Country used to determine economic and environmental data.
-Usually set to user's permanent residence.
+We currently only provide full support for the United States.
 `aggregate` | `false` | Whether to return an aggregated (by category or Merchant Category Code (MCC)) footprint or by footprints by transaction.